The Online Master's in Marketing

 They are modernizers in a dynamic world and are not bound to the mechanistic rhythms of conventional workflows.
 Embracing ambiguity and iteration, Renaissance Marketers understand that the best use of time is often nonlinear.

 To Renaissance Marketers, no challenge is simply an obstacle to overcome.

-They treat even the most difficult problems as opportunities for strategic creativity and innovative brand strategy.
-They approach their work informed by, but not beholden to, time-tested methods: They balance the wisdom to respect proven processes with the courage to adapt them—or even radically change them—for current challenges.
+They treat even the most difficult problems as opportunities for strategic creativity and inventive brand strategy.
+They approach their work informed by, but not beholden to, time-tested methods: They balance the wisdom to respect proven processes with the courage to adapt them—or even radically change them—to meet current challenges.

 Renaissance Marketers look outward.

-Because they understand broad collaboration to be key to identifying problems and creating solutions, they act with humility, engage with empathy, and create a culture of respect that nonetheless challenges all involved to do their best work.
-In this environment, they cultivate new ideas by inviting diverse perspectives, engaging in deep immersion, encouraging open debate and treating every idea as a hypothesis to be tested.
+They understand that broad collaboration is key to identifying problems and creating solutions.
+As a result, they act with humility, engage with empathy, and create a culture of respect in which all are challenged to do their best work.
+They cultivate new ideas by inviting diverse perspectives, engaging in deep immersion, encouraging open debate and treating every idea as a hypothesis to be tested.

-Renaissance Marketers strive to create an impact on the problem at hand, the company they work in, the market they serve and the world they inhabit.
+Renaissance Marketers make an impact on the problem at hand, the companies for which they work, the market they serve and the world they inhabit.

 Are you ready to become a Renaissance Marketer?

 Having a digital focus and having a digital skillset as a marketer is non-negotiable in today's world.
 William & Mary's Master's of Marketing program is unique because of its intentional focus on digital marketing and balancing analytics with creativity, and because of the professional development.
 Everything that I'm learning is useful for what I'm doing right now and where I hope to be.
 Specifically, some of the larger concepts of wicked problems, design thinking, disruption in the marketing industry.
 I'm absolutely at a different professional capability from the beginning of the program to even two classes in.